Nasrullah Khan (Afghanistan): Early life

-Nasrullah was born at Samarkand in 1874, the second of three sons of Abdur Rahman Khan.
+Nasrullah was born to a Pashtun family in Samarkand in 1874, the second of three sons of Abdur Rahman Khan.
 His brothers were Habibullah Khan who was his elder brother and Mohammed Omar Khan.
 Nasrullah's birth occurred during a period in which his father Abdur Rahman Khan was living in exile in Russian Turkestan.

 On 22 July 1880, Nasrullah's father was recognised as Emir following the end of British occupation of Afghanistan, on the condition that he align Afghanistan's foreign policy with that of Britain.
 As a consequence of his father's ascension of the throne, Nasrullah (and his elder brother Habibullah) became Shahzada (crown princes) of Afghanistan.

 Visit to England

 In 1895 the Emir Abdur Rahman Khan had intended to undertake a state visit to England to pay his respects to the ageing Queen Victoria.
 However, his health prevented him from making the trip, and so he instead sent his son the Shahzada Nasrullah Khan.
 Nasrullah departed Bombay on 29 April 1895, with an entourage of over 90 dignitaries, including "five or six" high-ranking Afghan nobles and a group of priests for the observance of religious functions.
 On 23 May the Shahzada landed at Portsmouth in England.

 On 27 May 1895 the Shahzada was received by the Queen at Windsor.
 During his trip he also visited the Liverpool Overhead Railway, and went to Ascot, Glasgow, and the Elswick Company Gun Range at Blitterlees Banks, as well as staying with Lord Armstrong at Cragside.
 He made a gift of £2,500 to Abdullah Quilliam to support the work of the Liverpool Muslim Institute.

 At the time of his visit, the Shahzada was 20 years of age.
 He reportedly did not speak English well, and did not make a good impression on the local press.
 A reporter from the Cumberland Pacquet described him as "a stolid, impassive, and greatly bored youth".

 On 3 September 1895 he left England for Paris, and from Paris went on to Rome and Naples, and arrived in Karachi on 16 October 1895.
 He returned to Kabul through Quetta, Chaman and Kandahar.
 The National Geographic Magazine believed this to be the longest journey ever undertaken by an Afghan.

 In 1895, Nasrullah and his brother Habibullah received the Knight Grand Cross of St Michael and St George from Queen Victoria in recognition of their services to the British Commonwealth.